MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

     sudo crm configure property stonith-timeout=900
     ```

-### Task 7: Review clustering configuration on Azure virtual machines running Linux by using Hawk
+### Task 7: Review clustering configuration on Azure Virtual Machines running Linux by using Hawk

 1. Within the RDP session to az12003a-vm0, start Internet Explorer and navigate to [https://i20-db-0:7630](https://i20-db-0:7630).
 This should display the SUSE Hawk sign-in page.